Check low-trust visitors

 Find low-trust visitors

 Go to Security → Visitors, open Filters → Status → Low trust.
-The list shows everyone currently in the low-trust band, sorted lowest score first so the riskiest visitors are at the top.
-There's no separate review queue and no banner to work through — it's just a filter on your normal Visitors list.
+The list shows everyone in the low-trust band, sorted lowest score first so the riskiest visitors are at the top.
+It only covers the last 30 days — someone who has not been seen since then is left out until you widen the date picker above the table.
+There's no separate review queue and no banner to work through; it's just a filter on your normal Visitors list.

 What you see